ashutoshbsathe/cs725_project/README.md

 The evaluation results (on metrics like FID, GD) can be found in evaluation/*_fids.log and StyleGAN/gd_scores.log

 The demo video can be found under the demo folder.
 It is a 1 minute video which shows the quality of the generated images and the generation of a doodle using the DoodlerGAN models step by step.

+The details of the implementation of StyleGAN that we followed can be found under style_gan_learning.md, along with a brief discussion of what happened in training.